Geography KS3 | Years 7 to 8

 Students develop a range of cartographic skills throughout this unit, including how and why symbols are used on maps and how we can accurately locate places using grid references.
 Students also explore different techniques such as topological mapping and how we can use Geographic Information Systems (GIS) to explore data.

 Students extend their locational knowledge and deepen their spatial awareness of the world’s continents (particularly Africa).
 They will focus on the environmental regions, including hot deserts and also key physical and human characteristics, countries and major cities within the continent.
-Students will develop their understanding of geographical similarities, differences and links between places through the study of human and physical geography of a region within Africa, namely Nigeria.
+Students will develop their understanding of geographical similarities, differences and links between places through the study of human and physical geography within Africa.

 Antarctica